Killing of Marcus-David Peters

 Marcus-David Peters was a Virginia man shot and killed by police officer Michael Nyantakyi while Peters, unarmed, was having a mental health crisis on May 14, 2018.
-Two prosecutors’ reviews have cleared Nyantakyi of wrongdoing.
+Two prosecutors' reviews have cleared Nyantakyi of wrongdoing.
 Peters' death was a focus of Virginia protests in 2020 during the George Floyd protests, and a community gathering place surrounding Richmond's Robert E. Lee Monument was marked with a sign for Peters.
 Later that year, the Virginia General Assembly passed a law named for Peters, intended to provide behavioral health experts to respond to people in mental health crises.
 These events prompted a 2021 third-party campaign for Governor by Peters' sister, Princess Blanding, who became an advocate for criminal justice reform following his death.

 Killing

 In 2018, Marcus-David Peters was a 24-year-old Black man and Virginia Commonwealth University alumnus who taught high school biology at Essex High School, commuting from his home in Richmond, Virginia.
 On May 14, 2018, during a mental health crisis, Peters had a car accident in Richmond, witnessed by police officer Michael Nyantakyi, a ten-year veteran of the Richmond Police Department, who then pursued Peters.
-Peters stopped his car by the on-ramp to Interstate 95 and got out of the car naked and distressed.
+Peters crashed his car by the on-ramp to Interstate 95 and got out of the car naked and distressed.
 He was hit by a car but got up and seeing Nyantakyi, advanced toward him.
 In an encounter that lasted 76 seconds, Nyantakyi tasered Peters several times with no effect.
 Peters continued walking towards the officer, threatening to kill him, and then attacked him.
 Nyantakyi then fatally shot Peters.